kanatohodets/carbonsearch/README.md

 Special data sources
 --------------------
-There's a fake data source called 're' which can be used as a final filter on metric name if the KV queries are returning too many things:
+There's a fake data source called 'text-filter' which can be used as a final filter on metric name if the KV queries are returning too many things:

     virt.v1.text-filter:Delay.lb-pool:db